apache/spark/docs/concepts.rst

 .. note:: packaged dags cannot contain dynamic libraries (eg. libz.so) these need to be available on the system if a module needs those.
-In other words only pure python modules can be packaged.
+In other words only pure Python modules can be packaged.

 .airflowignore